iammarsel/iammarsel/README.md

 <h1 align="center">Hi 👋, I'm Marsel Fetlyaev</h1>
 <h3 align="center">A Software Developer in Tampa, FL, student at University of South Florida, originally from Tashkent, Uzbekistan</h3>

-- 🔭 I’m currently working on **LeetCode and AWS Project
+<h3 align="center">Incoming SDE Intern at Amazon in Seattle, WA this summer</h3>

-- 🌱 I’m currently learning **AWS Certified Cloud Practitioner, MongoDB, SQL**, recently passed the AWS Cloud Practitioner Exam
+- 🔭 I’m currently pursuing MarselTutors, a website where you can learn how to code and secure your first intership

 - 👯 I’m looking to collaborate on **Python, C++, JavaScript projects**